aFarkas/remote-list/README.md

 #### select: (Function)

-A callback function, which is invoced, if the user selects an item of the suggestion list.
+A callback function, which is invoked, if the user selects an item of the suggestion list.
 The selected item can be retrieved with the method `selectedOption` and the selected data can be retrieved with method `selectedData`.

 ```js
 $('.autosuggest').remoteList({